 Why travel with the kitchen sink when you can cook a master chef meal in one of our Takarakka camp kitchens?
 Complete with gas hotplates, gas BBQ’s, urn / kettle, kitchen benchtops, sinks and large tables with bench seats, it’s almost all there for you to get started.
 You’ll just need to BYO crockery, cutlery, pans & utensils (and ingredients).
 Our camp kitchens don’t include a microwave or fridge, however with ice and provisions available in the general store, you’re sure to dine in style.

 Large communal camp fire pits with seating and wood are provided for your use, and this really is all about the camping experience.
 Our local butcher has prepared fabulous camp-oven recipes and all you need is available in the general store.
-Enjoy ‘face time’ over a Takarakka Tokay or while you’re toasting marshmallows out under the stars.
+Enjoy ‘face time’ over a glass of wine or beer and have a great night out under the stars.

 A good range of supplies are available in our general store, and although our supply truck comes from miles away we keep our prices very reasonable, so there’s no need to bring all your supplies from home.

-Pick up a superb red or white wine from our selection or our specially bottled Takarakka Tokay to enjoy around the campfire.
+Pick up a superb red or white wine from our selection, plus a range of beers and mixers.
 We also stock:

 - Grocery items